-- 1. Established technical team to develop the Los Angeles River Master Plan Update expected to be completed by June 2020. - 2.
-Developed timeline, budget considerations, necessary staffing levels, and funding strategy for the San Gabriel Valley Greenway Network in collaboration with the Department of Parks and Recreation, Watershed Conservation Authority, and San Gabriel Valley Council of Governments. - 3.
-Coordinated with Rivers and Mountains Conservancy to facilitate development of the Lower Los Angeles River Revitalization Plan through the working group authorized under AB 530 (Rendon) expected to be complete in March 2018.
-Established technical team and contributed to coordination of monthly working group meetings.
+- 1. Established technical team to develop the Los Angeles River Master Plan Update expected to be completed by June 2020.
+Currently finalizing the composition of the Steering Committee. - 2.
+Finalizing the allocation of resources and selection of the technical team for the San Gabriel Valley Greenway Network in collaboration with the Department of Parks and Recreation, Watershed Conservation Authority, and San Gabriel Valley Council of Governments. - 3.
+Prepared draft of the Lower Los Angeles River Revitalization Plan through the working group authorized under AB 530 (Rendon).
+The Draft Plan will be considered for approval by the Working Group on February 1, 2018.